Update January 2024: The Instax Mini 12 is out and is even better than the Instax Mini 11 unless you can get a killer deal on the 11.

 An Introduction to Fuji Instax Films

 Fujifilm makes many different cameras for both formats, and other companies like Lomography also make cameras that utilize Instax film.
-Instax Mini cameras are the most common, and are also far smaller and easier to use than Instax Wide cameras.
+Instax Mini cameras are the most common, and are also far smaller and easier to use than Instax Square and Wide cameras.

 Specific Camera Recommendations